 CATHERINE KYUNGEUN LEE _ director

-With increasing dismay and anger, Catherine saw failure over and over again.
-Concluding that hearts must be moved for sustaining social change, she left a prestigious international organization to try storytelling.
-In addition to 9at38, her directorial debut which has screened across four continents including Tribeca Film Festival and UN in Geneva, Lee has produced films for European, Asian, and American broadcast outlets.
-Her current project is SEEDS OF A NATION, a feature documentary about a former child soldier turned Harvard graduate who brings together young leaders from warring tribes in his country, the world's youngest and "most broken."
+With increasing indignation, Catherine saw failure over and over again.
+Concluding that hearts must be moved for social change, she began storytelling via film and eventually left full-time work to do.
+In addition to 9at38, her directorial debut which has screened across four continents including Tribeca Film Festival and UN in Geneva, Lee has produced award-winning films for European, American, and Asian broadcast outlets.
+She is currently completing several projects including a feature documentary about a former child soldier turned Harvard graduate who brings together young leaders from warring tribes in his country, South Sudan, the world's youngest and also called "most broken."
 She is currently based in East Africa, with frequent travel to New York and Seoul.

 T.R.
 BOYCE JR. _ producer

 T.R.
 Boyce, Jr. is an award-winning producer who has had the privilege to work on sets with filmmakers ranging from Steven Spielberg to Mike Nichols, from Frank Marshall to Scott Rudin.
-An IFP Filmmaker Alumni, TAP Fellow and a TFI All-Access Alum, Boyce first put his experience to work producing shorts including the Chrysler Million Dollar Film Festival winning “Gabriel Y Gato.”
-In 2013, Boyce completed his first feature, THE FORGOTTEN KINGDOM, a foreign language drama set in Southern Africa that won numerous awards including three Africa Movie Academy Awards.
+An IFP Filmmaker Alumni, TAP Fellow and a TFI All-Access Alum, Boyce produced the Chrysler Million Dollar Film Festival winning short “Gabriel Y Gato” and in 2013 completed his first feature, THE FORGOTTEN KINGDOM, a feature narrative set in Southern Africa that won numerous awards including three Africa Movie Academy Awards.
 His second feature AMIRA & SAM was released in 2015 by Drafthouse Films and his latest, THE YELLOW BIRDS, premiered in competition at Sundance 2017 and is scheduled to release nationally in May 2018.
-In post, he has a feature documentary he is co-directing and producing with Catherine K. Lee called SEEDS OF A NATION and he has narrative films ADAMS APPLE, EXPECTING GRACE and RECESS in development.
+With Catherine, he is co-directing and producing a feature documentary titled SEEDS OF A NATION set in East Africa and has narrative films ADAMS APPLE, EXPECTING GRACE and RECESS in development.